Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Coupled instantons model

-where $S[x]$ is the Euclidean action.
-The system is in its initial state at time $t=-T/2$ and makes its way to the final state at $t=T/2$ by traveling on all possible paths connecting the initial to the final state.
+where $S[x]$ is the dimensionless Euclidean action.
+To be kept in mind is the smallness of $\hbar$; this is key to the semi-classical method's success.The system is in its initial state at time $t=-T/2$ and makes its way to the final state at $t=T/2$ by traveling on all possible paths connecting the initial to the final state.
 To get bound state energies and wavefunctions one eventually takes $T\rightarrow\infty$.
 In the semiclassical approximation, fluctuations away from these paths are allowed up to the quadratic level while the rest can be treated in a perturbative expansion.
+Building on the techniques developed in the foundational works of instanton theory \cite{Novikov, Coleman2, tHooft} (a recent review \cite{Devoto} is particularly useful), in this paper we shall investigate the system defined by the Euclidean Lagrangian,

-The model to be investigated in this paper is defined by the Euclidean Lagrangian, Standard notation has been used to represent two symmetric double wells with minima at $x_p,y_q$ coupled together with strength $c_{pq}$.
+Standard notation has been used to represent two symmetric double wells with minima at $x_p,y_q$ coupled together with strength $c_{pq}$.
 We make the following re-definitions:

-To be kept in mind is the smallness of $\hbar$; this is key to the semi-classical method's success.
 The five independent constants $a_p,b_p,a_q,b_q,c$ are set by some underlying physical model.
 The particular form of interaction is, as we show in Appendix B, of interest in at least one physical problem but, apart from the tunneling of a composite system of particles, other optical or condensed matter systems could also have such an effective potential.
-The system is defined by the (dimensionless) action $S$,
+The system is defined by the dimensionless action $S$,

 $V(p,q)$ is shown schematically in Fig.~\ref{potential}.

 Consider now two instantons corresponding to two different physical variables interacting with each other through $V(p,q)$.
 Let us first explore the parts of parameter space relevant to the tunneling problem at hand.
 All masses and spring constants are taken positive definite, i.e. $a_p>0,b_p>0,a_q>0,b_q>0$.
 Further, the minima $x_p, y_q$ must satisfy $x_p^2>0,y_q^2>0.$ With $P=p^2-1$ and $Q=q^2-1$ we may rewrite the potential in Eq.~\ref{Pot},